huggingface/blog/deepspeed-to-fsdp-and-back.md

 We intend to follow up with throughput comparisons at scale and techniques to better utilize those GPUs for tuning and alignment jobs while maintaining model quality.
 ## Acknowledgements

 This is an effort that involved several teams across multiple organizations to come together.
-It started at IBM Research, specifically Aldo Pareja who found the issue and Fabian Lim who identified the precision gaps and fixed this issue.
+It started at IBM Research, specifically Aldo Pareja, who found the issue, and Fabian Lim, who identified the precision gaps and fixed this issue.
 Zach Mueller and [Stas Bekman](https://github.com/stas00) have been phenomenal in providing feedback and the fixes to accelerate.
-Less Wright from the PyTorch Team at Meta was very helpful in questions on FSDP parameters.
+Less Wright from the PyTorch Team at Meta was very helpful with questions on FSDP parameters.
 Finally, we would also like to thank the [DeepSpeed](https://www.deepspeed.ai/) team for providing feedback on this blog.